lucmans/dechord/README.md

 Code structure:
     config.h: Contains all configuration globals, such as sampling rate and samples per Fourier transform window main.cpp: Initializes libraries and devices
     fourier.cpp: Performs actual Fourier analysis and contains related function.
-For now also handles input. graphics.cpp: Handles the Window which can show a waterfall plot, but now only shows the spectrum (green), rolling Gaussian mean (red) and peaks (blue) note_set.cpp: Makes sets of notes from a given spectrum with peak locations.
+For now also handles input/output. graphics.cpp: Handles the window which can show a waterfall plot, but now only shows the spectrum (green), rolling Gaussian mean (red) and peaks (blue) note_set.cpp: Makes sets of notes from a given spectrum with peak locations.
 Based on these note sets, f0 estimation can be performed.
 Exact f0 is interpolated and polyphony can be detected using "overtone sieves". find_peaks.cpp: Contains code for finding peaks in the spectrum, so also calculates the rolling Gaussian mean of a spectrum gensound.cpp: Contains functions for generating test tones